LPRowe/bowtie-defect-identification/README.md

 Silicon photovoltaic wafers are cut from silicon inguts using a wire saw.
 The wire sawing process introduces saw damage in the form of residual stress and microcracks near the wafer surfaces.
 Imaging a wafer using an infrared grey-field polariscope (IR-GFP) reveals the location of microcracks since the profile of a microcrack's locally elevated shear stress field looks like a bowtie.

-This repository post processes raw IR-GFP image data [1-4], helps create two machine learning (ML) training sets for identifying bowties [5-8], optimizes 8 ML classifiers [9], combines classifier output though weighted soft voting [10], and demonstrates the best model's ability to classify bowties [11].
+This repository post processes raw IR-GFP image data [1-4], assists in creating two machine learning (ML) training sets for identifying bowties [5-8], optimizes 8 ML classifiers [9], combines classifier output though weighted soft voting [10], and demonstrates the best model's ability to classify bowties [11].

+Using xgboost.XGBClassifier() a **recall value of 96%** with a **precision of 87%** was achieved resulting in an F1 score of 0.913.
+This performed better than the soft classifier when uniformly weighted and when weighted according to each classifiers peak F1 score.
+Only by heavily weighting the soft voter were similar results to the XGB classifier produced.

 # bowtie-defect-identification
 Bowtie defects (shown below) can be observed in microscopic shear stress images of silicon wafers.